 LibX is distributed under the Mozilla Public License.
 The copyright is held jointly by Annette Bailey and Virginia Tech.

 By using this extension you may send the URL of pages you are currently visiting to your library's catalog server.
 Such information is sent only if you are actively using the extension; it is never sent automatically.
 If you wish to avoid this you must turn off the referrer URL by setting network.http.sendRefererHeader to 0 in your preferences.

-In addition, you may be sending information such as ISBN and ISSN numbers to OCLC, DOIs to CrossRef's server, and PubMed IDs to the PubMed server in order to retrieve metadata information.
-If configured for your edition, you may also send URLs to your library's EZProxy to determine whether the current page can be proxied when using the right-click context menu.
-Use the LibX -> Preferences panel to turn these services off if desired.
+If configured for your edition, you may also send URLs to your library's EZProxy authentication server to determine whether the current page can be proxied when using the right-click context menu.
+Use the LibX -> Preferences panel to turn this services off if desired.

 For more information about LibX, visit the LibX Homepage.

-Starting with LibX 2.0, we are using Google Analytics to track how users interact with LibX.
-We track the following events:
+Starting with LibX 2.0, Google Analytics is being used to track how users interact with LibX. the following events are tracked:

 LibX users can turn off (opt-out) Google Analytics in the preferences.